DrSSengupta/Mapping_additives_in_food-products/README.md

 "E number" and "Category" has been prepared according to Codex Alimentarius (2021); see Section 6 (Appendix 1) of the report for further details.

-Products that lacked information on additives are not included in the present dataset but inlcuded in the summary presented in Table 3.3.3.1-1.
+Products that lacked information on additives are not included in the present dataset but are inlcuded in the summary presented in Table 3.3.3.1-1.

 ### Folder: "scripts"